 Copper Is Your New Best Friend

-- Computers – There are a lot of wires inside those desktop computer towers so be sure to rip those copper wires out and place them in your insulated wire pile.
+- Computers – There are a lot of wires inside those desktop computer towers, so be sure to rip those copper wires out and place them in your insulated wire pile.

 Ask Your Friends, Family, & Everyone Else For Scrap

 If you are hauling material for scrap, it pays to ask your friends or family about anything they are looking to get rid of.
 Some people don’t realize that items like gym weights, sheds, snow blowers, or old appliances are worth money in scrap metal.
-Offer to take it for free or you can give them a cut of the money.
-If you are collecting appliances from them be sure to take out the sealed units and copper from them before scrapping them with the ferrous pile.
+Offer to take it for free, or you can give them a cut of the money.
+If you are collecting appliances from them, be sure to take out the sealed units and copper from them before scrapping them with the ferrous pile.

 The Ferrous Metals Can Have Some Fury

 If you are looking to get some good weight and hauls loaded up into your truck, look for ferrous materials that will give you some good weight.
-Ferrous metals and Light Iron items like dryers, washers, dishwashers, and refrigerators are always some good places to start with.
+Ferrous metals and Light Iron items like dryers, washers, dishwashers, and refrigerators are always some good places to start.
 Remember that scrap yards usually buy steel and light metal by the metric ton, so make sure you collect a lot and have it ready to haul.

-Remember Timing Is Everything
+Remember, Timing Is Everything

 Don’t Bother With:

-- Heavy Plastic Items – If you find you are collecting a lot of items with a lot of plastic you may not want to spend time on them if you don’t have the time.
-Some items like fans, fax machines, printers, keyboards, and others.
+- Heavy Plastic Items – If you find you are collecting a lot of items with a lot of plastic, you may not want to spend time on them if you don’t have the time—some items like fans, fax machines, printers, keyboards, and others.

-Find Space To Store
+Find Space to Store

 Cash In With The Market